Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/bright_contrast.rst

 The bottom thread shows what happens if we do not clamp the values;
 the specular pass has valued much less than one in the dark areas;
 when added to the medium gray, it makes black.
-Passing the brightened image through either the Map Value or the ColorRamp produces the desired effect.
+Passing the brightened image through either the Map Value or the Color Ramp node produces the desired effect.

 .. figure:: /images/nodes-brightcontrast.jpg
    :width: 320px